intanfrhnh/Learn-python/README.md

 # Learn-python
-Introductory python lesson that i learnt from codecademy
+Lessons that I learnt from various platforms